 When it comes to birthday emails, most brands’ de-facto thinking is to offer a discount.
-Bonobos uses a short discount-less email that feels personal and gives them a chance to stay top of mind.
+Bonobos uses a short discount-less email that feels personal and gives them a chance to stay top of mind on their subscribers’ special day.

-Takeaway: Staying clear from discounts gives you the opportunity to send an email that doesn’t feel transactional.
+Takeaway: Staying clear from discounts gives you the opportunity to send birthday emails that don’t feel transactional.
 Simple copy with relevant imagery is all you need for advanced email marketing strategies.

 Sephora makes its subscribers feel special by offering them a free 15-minute makeover plus a free gift at checkout.

 Notice how this email also includes the member’s current rewards points at the bottom.

 Takeaway: What incentives can you offer that’s not a discount?
 Also, notice how Sephora allows subscribers to redeem their gift at any point during the month—consider using a similar approach for your birthday marketing campaigns.

 This is your typical birthday email, which includes a coupon.
 Foot Locker’s “Happy Birthday” email offers either $10 off a $50 purchase or $25 off a $100 purchase.